 a.
-Payables to DBP, PNB and SBC arising from the purchase by the Company of a parcel of land in Calamba, Laguna.
+Payables to Development Bank of the Philippines (DBP), PNB and SBC arising from the purchase by the Company of a parcel of land in Calamba, Laguna.

 In 2008 and 2009, the Company, entered into separate compromise agreements with DBP, PNB and SBC for the purchase of their respective 16.7%, 50.0% and 33.3% share in the undivided ownership/interest in the same parcel of land in Laguna which gave the Company the right to acquire the whole undivided ownership/interest over the subject parcel of land.
-The Company recorded the total purchase price amounting to P622.9 million as an addition to land, included as part of "Investment Properties" in the consolidated balance sheets (see Note 7) and correspondingly set up the payables to these banks.
+The Company recorded the total purchase price amounting to ₱622.9 million as an addition to land, included as part of "Investment Properties" in the consolidated balance sheets (see Note 7) and correspondingly set up the payables to these banks.

-The remaining amount payable to PNB shall be settled within seven years, in fixed monthly principal amortizations of $\mathbb{P}1.0$ million for the first two years and in fixed monthly principal amortizations of $\mathbb{P}4.3$ million for the remaining five years at 8% interest per annum.
-The remaining amount payable to DBP and SBC shall be settled within five years in fixed monthly principal amortizations of $\mathbb{P}1.6$ million and $\mathbb{P}3.6$ million, respectively, both at 8% interest per annum.
-As of December 31, 2013 and 2012, amounts payable to PNB relating to this compromise agreement amounted to $\mathbb{P}144.5$ million and $\mathbb{P}195.5$ million, respectively.
+The remaining amount payable to PNB shall be settled within seven years, in fixed monthly principal amortizations of ₱1.0 million for the first two years and in fixed monthly principal amortizations of ₱4.3 million for the remaining five years at 8% interest per annum.
+The remaining amount payable to DBP and SBC shall be settled within five years in fixed monthly principal amortizations of ₱1.6 million and ₱3.6 million, respectively, both at 8% interest per annum.
+In 2014 and 2013, the Company has fully paid its payable to SCB and DBP, respectively.
+As of December 31, 2014 and 2013, amounts payable to PNB relating to this compromise agreement amounted to ₱93.5 million and ₱144.5 million, respectively.

-Total interest expense recognized on these payables to banks and charged to profit or loss amounted to $\mathbb{P}17.9$ million in 2013, $\mathbb{P}25.8$ million in 2012 and $\mathbb{P}33.2$ million in 2011, while total accrued interest expense included as part of "Accrued liabilities" under the "Accounts payable and other liabilities" account in the consolidated balance sheets as of December 31, 2013 and 2012 amounted to $\mathbb{P}1.0$ million and $\mathbb{P}1.5$ million, respectively (see Note 11).
+Total interest expense recognized on these payables to banks and charged to profit or loss amounted to ₱10.5 million in 2014, ₱17.6 million in 2013 and ₱25.8 million in 2012, while total accrued interest expense included as part of "Accrued liabilities" under the "Accounts payable and other liabilities" account in the consolidated balance sheet amounted to ₱0.57 million and ₱1.01 million in 2014 and 2013, respectively (see Note 11).